 Now, let’s include mirrorless cameras on our list of best cameras for concert photography.

 The Panasonic Lumix G85 is a lightweight micro four-thirds camera that can give you great results during concerns.

 It has a 16MP sensor plus an ISO sensitivity of up to ISO 25600.

 Apart from its performance in low-light conditions, the Panasonic Lumix G85 also has a robust weather-proof splashproof, and dustproof design.

-And lastly, it is significantly cheaper than your typical DSLR.
 The biggest downside is that it doesn’t focus well.